-

 In the second stage of the data maturity model, businesses are able to easily and automatically report on their data.
 In a marketing context, this may include setting up a data pipe for automatic data collection from various ad platforms which then sends it to a single report.

-By reaching this maturity phase, your organization is afforded much more time to focus on critical thinking and data analysis.
+By reaching this data maturity stage, your organization is afforded much more time to focus on critical thinking and data analysis.
 Your teams can perform higher-value work as opposed to manual data entry.
 At this point, organizations begin to recognize the importance of data governance and may start to establish basic governance structures and processes.
 This may involve defining roles and responsibilities for data management, establishing data stewardship programs, and implementing foundational policies for data quality, security, and privacy.

 Advanced